Upcoming Events

 Summer Craft Fair

-FCCBristol has been holding a Summer Craft Fair in June for decades, where dozens of New England’s most talented crafters come every summer to show off their wares.
+FCCBristol holds a Summer Craft Fair on the July 4th weekend every year.
+Dozens of New England’s most talented crafters come every summer to show off their wares.
 In addition, Church members man their own stalls, selling handmade craft items, home-baked goods, and plants.
 You can even grab an icy drink or a hamburger, hot off the grill.
-The pandemic postponed this event in 2020 and 2021, but we’re hoping for a safe return of crafters in the summer of 2022.

 Stone Church Coffeehouse

-Now in its 15th season, the Stone Church Coffeehouse – winner for the past 4 years of Rhode Island Monthly’s Best Local Music Venue on the East Bay – continues to bring live acoustic music — the best in Blue Grass, Country and Folk Music – to sold-out audiences every month, September through May (except December).
-During the pandemic, live shows continued with audiences wearing masks and numbers scaled back to maintain safe distancing.
-The coffeehouse will be back to full operation starting in September 2021.
+Now in its 17th season, the Stone Church Coffeehouse – winner for the past 6 years of Rhode Island Monthly’s Best Local Music Venue on the East Bay – continues to bring live acoustic music — the best in Blue Grass, Country and Folk Music – to sold-out audiences every month, September through May (except December).
+The coffeehouse will be back in September 2023.
 Come for a great night of live folk music, or ask about how you can volunteer for a fun night with friends.

 Food Fest – Harvest Moon Bazaar